SidAhmedSahraoui/drag-board/README.md

 Some features were added in between the main features development.
 Everything is saved in local storage.
 The user can come back, and everything will still be there.

-**NOTE:** The project's purpose is to demonstrate the use of DnD-Kit and TypeScript.
+**NOTE:** The project's purpose is to demonstrate the use of DnD-Kit, TypeScript, Zustand and Framer Motion.
 It is not meant to be a full-fledged Kanban board.

 ## 🚦 Running the Project